neclepsio/hugo-scroll-with-blog/README.md

 ## Special Thanks

-- G to [Hugo Scroll](https://github.com/janraasch/hugo-scroll), for the base of this theme.
+- Go to [Hugo Scroll](https://github.com/janraasch/hugo-scroll), for the base of this theme.
 - Go to [Yonatan Wolowelsky](https://github.com/grmmph), for the great [GhostScroll](https://github.com/grmmph/GhostScroll)-theme which formed the basis of this [Hugo](https://gohugo.io/)-theme.
 - Go to [Pexels](https://www.pexels.com), for supplying those wonderful _free_ stock photos on the `exampleSite`.